arm-university/Rapid-Embedded-Education-Kit/Materials/Module_4/README.md

 ## 2.5 Mbed Hardware Development Kit

-* The Mbed Hardware Development Kit (HDK) consists of different hardware design resource that assist in the development of custom hardware
+* The Mbed Hardware Development Kit (HDK) consists of different hardware design resource that assist in the development of custom hardware.
-    * Allows utilisation of the Arm Mbed ecosystem and associated technologies such as Mbed OS and DAPLink
+    * Allows utilisation of the Arm Mbed ecosystem and associated technologies such as Mbed OS and DAPLink.

-* Working with boards based on the Mbed HDK allows for an efficient start to working with the Mbed platform
+* Working with boards based on the Mbed HDK allows for an efficient start to working with the Mbed platform.

 * The HDK offers:
-    * Eagle schematics and board files
+    * Eagle schematics and board files.
-    * PDF schematics and board copies
+    * PDF schematics and board copies.
-    * CAM Job GERBERS for manufacture (including pick/place and drill)
+    * CAM Job GERBERS for manufacture (including pick/place and drill).
-    * Bill of Materials (BOM)
+    * Bill of Materials (BOM).
-    * A repository of content and projects
+    * A repository of content and projects.

 Benefits of the Mbed HDK:
-* Quick design short-cut
+* Quick design short-cut.
-    * Using ready-made schematics
+    * Using ready-made schematics.

-* Easy-to-use USB and debugging support
+* Easy-to-use USB and debugging support.

-* Compatible with Mbed OS
+* Compatible with Mbed OS.

 <figure>
 <img src="../../Materials/img/Evaluation_board.png" width="600px">